YOUNG VOICES

 Documentary Short Film Competition

 Superheroes don’t just exist in comic books or movies – we meet heroes every single day!
-Middle and high school students on the East End were invited to create a documentary short film honoring the local everyday heroes who have made a significant impact in the local community.
+Middle and high school students on the East End are invited to create a documentary short film honoring the local everyday heroes who make a significant impact in the local community.

 1st Place: "The Crow's Nest: A Sag Harbor Story" - Zachary Browngardt